Let's Play (comic): Awards

-Proposed TV adaptation
+Adaptations

+Live-action series

 In May 2021, studio Allnighter announced a development deal to adapt Let's Play into a live-action television series, with Krecic, Amanda Kruse, Dinesh Shamdasani, Hunter Gorinson, and Tom Akel serving as executive producers.
 A columnist for Forbes said that this was "another sign that the serialized GenZ-friendly comics published on mobile platforms such as Webtoon are a rising force in the media industry".

+Anime series

+In October 2023, at New York Comic Con, Mongie announced that OLM will be producing an anime television series adaptation of the comic.
+It is directed by Daiki Tomiyasu, with series composition handled by Aya Matsui, Ebimo as the original character designer, Saki Ebisawa as the animation character designer, and music composed by Conisch.
+The series premiered on October 2, 2025 on Fuji TV's +Ultra programming block.
+The opening theme song is "1,2, Play", while the ending theme song is "Left & Right", both performed by Toshinobu Kubota.
+Crunchyroll is streaming the series.

+Episodes

 Webcomic's Inspiration

 Ayres Andrea, from The Comics Beat, interviewed Leeanne M. Krecic, discussing her inspirations for making the story.
-Leeanne revealed that the concept of Let's Play was inspired by her watching a lot of Youtubers.
+Leeanne revealed that the concept of Let's Play was inspired by her watching a lot of YouTubers.
 More specifically, a video of a let's player playing an amateur fan game.
 The let's player was having a difficult time and shared his frustration.
 Leeanne stated that if the let's player and the game creator were to meet, what would happen?
 This gave Leeanne the idea to create a comic based on this thought.
 In addition, she wanted the main character to be a female gamer to promote representation as she is a female gamer herself.
 When Leeanne started developing her web comic on the Discover section of Webtoon, she used Twitter and Tumblr to help advertise it.
 Later on, the comic would become featured on Webtoon.